10 Best Herbal Creams For Congestive Heart Failure

 salvia officinalis cream

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its potential cardiovascular benefits.
+Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, and some herbal creams containing sage extract are being explored for their potential benefits in managing congestive heart failure.

 3. Ginkgo biloba